PaulSHahn2/emacssetup/KENESIS.md

 The word *layer* came about from the original mechanical type-writers.
-When you pushed the *shift* key it acted as a lever-- physically shifting the typewriter's internal mechanism upward and causing a different portion of the striker to hit the paper, printing a capital instead of lower case.
+When you pushed the *shift* key it acted as a lever-- physically shifting the typewriter's internal mechanism upward and causing a different portion (or layer) of the striker to hit the paper, printing a capital instead of lower case.
 The first mechanical caps-lock keys were ratcheting mechanisms that caught and held the layer upward until released by pushing them twice.
 As typewriters became electronic and later computer keyboards, the original nomenclature stuck and continued to be used.

 The first computers used keyboards with more modifier keys than we currently have.
 These modifier keys were often larger and easier to reach.
 They were much more ergonomic to use than the the modern "Control" key which requires the use of your pinky finger-- a horrible finger from an ergonomic standpoint as it is the smallest and most fragile.
-To contrast this, older computer keyboards had modifier keys that were used by pressing the entire side of the users' hand against the modifier key to hold it down.
-This is less stressful and doesn't cause the same type of *RSI* damage.
+In contrast to this, older computer keyboards had modifier keys that were used by pressing the entire side of the users' hand against the modifier key to hold it down.
+This was stressful and didn't cause the same type of *RSI* damage.

 *emacs* in particular was developed on an older system that had a keyboard known as the *space cadet* keyboard.
 It was called this because it had so many modifier keys that it looked like some type of control panel that would be used at NASA.
+One of these modifier's was called "Meta" and is still used in *emacs*, although it is understood to map to "Alt" on modern keyboards.

-This is related because it explains why *emacs* evolved to have so many key-bindings, which were ok for the user back then-- but not for the user with most modern keyboards.
+This trip down memory lane is relevant because it explains why *emacs* evolved to have so many key-bindings, which were ok for the user back then-- but not for the user with most modern keyboards.

 ## What is a macro?